-People with disability receive the same level and quality of service as others from our staff.
+People with disability receive the same level and quality of service from this agency's staff as other people receive from the staff of this agency.

-Strategy Responsibility Timeline 4.1 Ensure all staff, independent visitors and contractors of this office are aware of the strategies to continually improve access for people with disability.
+Strategy Responsibility Timeline 4.1 Ensure all staff, independent prison visitors and contractors of this office are aware of the strategies to continually improve access for people with disability.
+These strategies are: Inspection staff are trained to allow for prisoners with disabilities during inspections.
+For example, staff are aware to speak clearly with prisoners with hearing impairments to ensure they understand what is being communicated.
+Staff will also sit with prisoners who have poor literacy skills to assist them complete their written surveys.
+Independent prison visitors will be trained at future biennial conferences on the importance of relating properly with prisoners with disabilities.
+We only use contractors who are registered CUAs with the State government.
 Senior Management Group Ongoing 4.2 Provide opportunities for staff to improve their skills to enable them to provide a good service to people with disability.
-Senior Management Group Ongoing 4.3 Promote policies and the code of conduct that prohibit discrimination, harassment and victimisation of key stakeholders, staff, independent visitors, contractors and visitors with a disability.
+Senior Management Group Ongoing 4.3 Promote policies and the Code of Conduct that prohibit discrimination, harassment and victimisation of key stakeholders, staff, independent prison visitors, contractors and visitors with a disability.
 Senior Management Group Ongoing 4.4 Ensure staff are aware of the relevant requirements of the Disability Services Act 1993 .
 Senior Management Group Ongoing

-People with disability have the same opportunities as others to communicate with us.
+People with disability have the same opportunities as other people to communicate with this agency.

-Strategy Responsibility Timeline 5.1 Maintain grievance mechanisms to ensure they Manager continue to be accessible to people with disability.
-Corporate Governance
+Strategy Responsibility Timeline 5.1 Maintain grievance mechanisms to ensure Manager they continue to be accessible to people with Corporate disability.
+Governance

-People with disability have the same opportunities as others to participate in any public consultation by us.
+People with disability have the same opportunities as other people to participate in any public consultation by this agency.

 Strategy Responsibility Timeline 6.1 Ensure all public consultations are accessible and undertaken in an inclusive manner for people with disability, their families and carers.
 Senior Management Group Ongoing 6.2 Ensure that disability peak bodies are invited to participate in relevant public consultations.
-Senior Management Group Ongoing
+Senior Management Group Ongoing 6.3 Ensure this plan goes open for public comment during the review period and between reviews.
+Executive Assistant Review period

-6.3 Ensure the DAIP is open for public comment Executive Review during the review period and between reviews.
-Officer period
+People with disability have the same opportunities as other people to obtain and maintain employment with this agency.

-People with disability have the same opportunities as others to obtain and maintain employment with us.
+Stra tegy Responsibility Timeline 7.1 Ensure recruitment activities are inclusive in Manager Ongoing design and accessible to people with disability.
+Corporate Services

-Strategy Responsibility Timeline 7.1 Ensure recruitment activities are inclusive in design and accessible to people with disability.
-Manager Corporate Services Ongoing 7.2 Ensure staff, independent visitors and contractors with a disability are provided with appropriate support to carry out their employment/volunteer responsibilities as specified in their position description.
+7.2 Ensure staff, independent prison visitors and contractors with a disability are provided with appropriate support to carry out their employment/volunteer responsibilities as specified in their position description.
 Senior Management Group Ongoing 7.3 Ensure this office's Workforce and Diversity Plan incorporates people with disability.
 Manager Corporate Governance Ongoing